 Each year States must report to the U.S. Department of Education how many children with visual impairments received special education and related services in our schools under the Individuals with Disabilities Education Act (IDEA), the nation’s special education law.
-Data reported in 2011 (for the school year 2010) indicate that the following numbers of children were served in the U.S. and its outlying areas:
+Data for the school year 2015-16 indicate that the following numbers of children were served in the U.S. and its outlying areas:

 Understanding How Children with Visual Impairments Learn

 Children with visual impairments can certainly learn and do learn well, but they lack the easy access to visual learning that sighted children have.
 The enormous amount of learning that takes place via vision must now be achieved using other senses and methods.

 Hands are a primary information-gathering tool for children with visual impairments.
 So are the senses of smell, touch, taste, and hearing.
 Until the child holds the “thing” to be learned and explores its dimensions—let us say, a stuffed animal, a dog, a salt shaker, or a CD player —he or she cannot grasp its details.
 That is why sensory learning is so powerful for children with visual impairment and why they need to have as many opportunities as possible to experience objects directly and sensorially.